esnet/esnet-smartnic-hw/examples/README.md

 ingress and egress P4 functions.
 The example includes separate programs and behavioural simulation directories for the ingress and egress P4 functions, as well as an extern function that accompanies the ingress P4 processor.

-**NOTE:** See lower level README files for more details about each design.

-## Unsupported (for future release)

-### p4_hbm/

-The p4_hbm example design provides the P4 source code and a behavioural simulation testcase for a P4 application core that leverages the integrated HBM (high-bandwidth memory) to implement a large (1M) IPv4/IPv6 filter.
-This example follows a pure P4 design flow and does NOT include any custom verilog hardware.
-As such, the user only needs  to provide a working P4 program file to build the custom SmartNIC hardware.

-p4_hbm is a legacy example design whose support was suspended when the AMD vitisnetp4 IP dropped HBM support for AMD Ultrascale+ devices.
-Support for this design may be resurrected in future device technologies.

 ### p4_and_verilog/

 The p4_and_verilog example design will be intended to provide an example of a design implementation that is comprised